 Buxton International House - Buxton House (Wriston Quad): Buxton International is the largest special interest house on Wriston Quad.
 Buxton International House houses sixty residents, approximately half from the United States and half international.
 The objective of the house is to bring together enthusiastic, internationally-minded people under one roof.
 The house seeks to promote cultural exchange through numerous events, such as dinners, study breaks, community service, and parties.
 Applications and more information will be available during several information sessions in February.
 There are 18 doubles and 24 singles available.
 Some singles may be available to sophomores.
-For more information, visit the house website.

 French House - 87 Prospect Street (Machado House): Situated in one of the most beautiful houses on campus, French House is a community of Brown students interested in the language and culture of the French-speaking world.
 House activities open to the Brown community consist of parties, "pain et fromage" gatherings, film screenings, and cultural events.
 In-house activities include study breaks and optional co-ops.
 Each member helps to make French House a community by taking an active part in house management.
 French House has eighteen singles and six spacious doubles, some in the stately older wing of Machado and others in the newer annex.
 All Machado house residents have access to kitchens, an elegant dining room, a game room, several lounges, a piano, and a beautiful terrace and yard.
 If you are interested in the French language and its related cultures and want to live in an intimate, friendly atmosphere, then French House is a great opportunity to enrich your college experience.
 A conversational level of French is helpful but not required.
-For more information, please see the house website.

 Greek Houses - The Brown Greek System is made up of a diverse group of individuals who participate in community service, scholarship, social activities, and who build a home for themselves upon the timeless bonds of friendship and 160 years of tradition.
 Fraternities, sororities, and coed societies offer many advantages.
 The Greek option offers students recently renovated and well-situated hallitories (Wriston Quad), computer rooms, exercise rooms, and TV and poolrooms available only to members, a strong sense of community.
 And you'll never have to deal with the lottery!
 The Greek System includes over 400 women and men from every facet of the University population; it is an eclectic body who have found in their houses a sense of direction and unity.